openharmony/docs/docs-en/guide/video-recording.md

 ## How to Develop<a name="en-us_topic_0000001051451869_section1196016315516"></a>

-1. Perform step 1 through step 4 provided in  [Development Guidelines on Photographing](photographing.md#EN-US_TOPIC_0000001054954859).
+1. Perform step 1 through step 4 described in development guidelines on photographing.
 2. Obtain the  **FrameConfig**  instance for audio recording.

     ```